Peptide purification and product analysis

 Impurities arise from non-target components such as truncated sequences of the target peptide, the peptide with protecting groups still intact, or material used in the cleavage process.
-Reverse phase chromatography will remove all the reagents used in the cleavage process.
-For analysis of HPLC output, a wavelength of 215nm is used as this is the optimum for the detection of the peptide bond and hence detects all peptide species present.
-The purity value obtained by this method does not include any water and triﬂuoroacetate salt which will be present in the dried material.
+Reverse-phase chromatography will remove all the reagents used in the cleavage process.
+For analysis of HPLC output, a wavelength of 215nm is used as this is optimum for the detection of the peptide bond and hence detects all peptide species present.
+The purity value obtained by this method does not include any water and triﬂuoroacetate salt, which will be present in the dried material.
 All puriﬁed peptides are supplied with HPLC and MS traces.
-At AltaBioscience we make extensive use of capping during synthesis, so deletion peptides are very rare.
+At AltaBioscience, we make extensive use of capping during synthesis, so deletion peptides are very rare.

 We provide various peptide salt forms.
-Peptides are typically supplied with triﬂuoroacetate as the counter-ion but we can offer both acetate or chloride salt forms on request.
-Peptide purified by HPLC with acetonitrile gradients and triﬂuoroacetic acid (TFA), exist as their TFA salts but this can be toxic to cell cultures.
+Peptides are typically supplied with triﬂuoroacetate as the counter-ion, but we can offer both acetate or chloride salt forms on request.
+Peptides purified by HPLC with acetonitrile gradients and triﬂuoroacetic acid (TFA) exist as their TFA salts, but this can be toxic to cell cultures.
 We can convert the TFA salts to another form to overcome this.

 Additional information about your synthetic peptide provides assurance in the quality of the product synthesised.
 There are a number of methodologies available to give added quality assurance.